-The Regional Support Office of the Bali Process (RSO) guided discussions on information sharing and international cooperation at the 7th Border Management and Identity Conference (BMIC7), held in Bangkok, where global stakeholders convened to discuss the future of border management.
+The Regional Support Office of the Bali Process (RSO) guided discussions on information sharing and international cooperation at the 7th Border Management and Identity Conference (BMIC7), where global stakeholders convened to discuss the future of border management.

 As part of its active participation in BMIC7, the RSO’s Co-Manager (Australia), David Scott, chaired Workshop 4: “Information Sharing and International Cooperation: Overcoming the Boundaries of Border Management Ecosystems.”
-The workshop featured contributions from panelists representing regional bodies, international organizations, national governments, and the private sector, including CARICOM IMPACS, Pacific Immigration Development Community (PIDC), International Organization for Migration, International Civil Aviation Organization, Frontex, the Government of the Republic of Korea and Innovatrics.
+The workshop featured contributions from panelists representing regional bodies, international organizations, national governments, and the private sector, including CARICOM IMPACS, Pacific Immigration Development Community (PIDC), International Organization for Migration (IOM), International Civil Aviation Organization (ICAO), Frontex, the Government of the Republic of Korea and Innovatrics.

 Workshop 4 focused on overcoming barriers in information sharing and fostering international collaboration.
 Key topics included: